MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-https.md

 > The following steps assume the trusted, signed  HTTPS certificate is already installed on the front-end machine with a private key.

-1. Launch the utility with administrator privileges to enable HTTPS:
+1. [Launch the DeployR Administrator Utility](admin-utility#launch) script with administrator privileges.

 1. STEPS UNKNOWN @@@@@@@@@@@@@

 1. When prompted to provide the full file path to the trusted SSL certificate file, type the full path to the file.

-1. **Start/Stop Server**.
-You must restart DeployR so that the changes can take effect.   @@@@ USE UTILITY
+1. [Restart the front-end](admin-utility.md#startstop) so that the changes can take effect.

-   > HOW CAN WE TEST THESE CHANGES???

 1. Test these changes by TRYING THIS @@@@@@.